Ryan Winkler: Resignation

 On May 21, 2015, Winkler announced he would resign effective July 1, 2015.
 His wife at the time, Jenny, accepted a job as an executive with the Rezidor Hotel Group, which is headquartered in Brussels, Belgium, and his family moved there to support her.

 Comments on Voting Rights Act lawsuit

 Following the United States Supreme Court's decision in Shelby County v.
 Holder, Winkler took to Twitter to write, "VRA majority is four accomplices to race discrimination and one Uncle Thomas" referring to Justice Clarence Thomas, an African American.
 "Uncle Tom" is a derogatory used against blacks who are perceived as being apologetic for their race.
 Winkler later deleted the tweet and posted, "Deleted Tweet causing offense regarding Justice Thomas.
 I apologize for it, but believe VRA decision does abet racism."
 On Twitter, he added that he did not understand "Uncle Tom" as a racist term.

 Personal life

 Winkler is Lutheran and has Norwegian ancestry.
 He has three sons.

+In 2023, Winkler started a THC beverage company.